7.62x39 vs. 300 Blackout: Intermediate .30 Caliber Cartridges Collide

 Home Defense

-There’s no denying that the 7.62x39 Soviet is an extremely effective cartridge at both short and medium engagement distances.
-However, when it comes to home defense, the subsonic 300 Blackout cartridge is the superior choice for one reason:
+There’s no denying that the 7.62x39 is an extremely effective cartridge at both short and medium engagement distances.
+However, when it comes to home defense, the subsonic 300 Blackout cartridge is the superior choice for one reason: over-penetration

 The last thing anyone wants in a self-defense situation is to injure an innocent bystander.
 As you are responsible for every bullet you fire, you do not want them ending up anywhere other than inside the bad guy.

-In a home defense situation, it is very likely that you’ll have neighbors nearby unless you live in the country.
+In a home defense situation, it is very likely that you’ll have neighbors nearby (unless you live in the country).
 As such, the 7.62’s ability to plow through barriers increases the risk of injuring an innocent bystander.

-Combined with a suppressor, these rounds are completely hearing safe (no ear protection needed), which is a huge boon as shots fired inside a residence are usually louder since the sound echoes off the walls.
+Since subsonic loads were designed for close quarters battle (CQB) and to not over-penetrate, thay are an ideal choice for hone defense.
+Combined with a suppressor, these rounds are completely hearing safe (no ear protection needed), which is a huge boon.
+Shots fired indoors are usually louder since the sound echoes off the walls.

 Ammo and Rifle Cost/Availability

-Buying in bulk is always smart, make sure to check out our stock of bulk 300 blackout ammo and bulk 7.62x39 ammo.
+Buying in bulk is always smart!
+Make sure to check out our stock of bulk 300 blackout ammo and bulk 7.62x39 ammo.

 In terms of rifle availability, both cartridge have plenty of semi-automatic options available.
-For the 7.62x39 you’ll be looking for at AK variants and surplus SKS rifles that are fairly easy to find on gun store shelves or on the secondary market.
-If you’re not into surplus AK rifles, there are plenty of new production rifles available from manufacturers like Arsenal, Krebs Custom, IWI, and Palmetto State Armory.
+For the 7.62x39 you’ll be looking at AK variants and surplus SKS rifles that are fairly easy to find on gun store shelves or on the secondary market.
+If you’re not into surplus AK rifles, then there are plenty of new production rifles available from manufacturers like Arsenal, Krebs Custom, IWI, and Palmetto State Armory.

 Reloading